 Making the Diagnosis

 If the patient is having a respiratory crisis when seeing the veterinarian, this diagnostic test can easily be followed by intubation, inserting a breathing tube down the patient’s throat.
-This relieves the upper airway obstruction and the patient can breathe normally; unfortunately, sedation must be maintained to keep the tube in place.
+This relieves the upper airway obstruction and the patient can breathe normally, unfortunately, sedation must be maintained to keep the tube in place.
 This potentially poses a problem when the patient must wake up and the tube must be eventually removed.
 If waking up involves too much respiratory motion, the patient may have to be re-sedated and the tube put back in until another attempt at waking can be managed.

 A newer technique of visualizing the larynx involves threading an endoscope down the patient’s nostril.
 This is tricky but the benefit is that sedation is not required.
 The downside is that specialized equipment is needed and the patient may not be cooperative.

 There are some additional tests that are helpful in evaluating the patient with laryngeal paralysis.
 Chest radiographs are important in ruling out aspiration pneumonia (from inhaling food material through the non-functional larynx), megaesophagus (which we have mentioned tremendously complicates a laryngeal paralysis case), and obvious tumor spread.
 Radiographs of the throat to rule out obvious throat tumor are also helpful.
 Complete blood testing including thyroid tests should also be included in the work-up.

 Treatment of laryngeal paralysis is most likely going to require surgery but not everyone is ready or able to provide a surgical solution for their dog.
 Here are some tips for non-surgical management:

 - Change from collar to harness to avoid pressure on the larynx.

 - Avoid heat or other situations where the dog might pant.

 - Reduce activity (also so as to reduce panting)

 - Tranquilizers or anti-anxiety medications may have benefits.